-In conjunction with the Department of Community, Rural and Gaeltacht Affairs, the Department funds the Ulster-Scots Agency (tha Boord o Ulstér-Scotch).
-The Ulster-Scots agency (tha Boord o Ulstér-Scotch) is responsible for promotion of greater awareness and use of Ullans and Ulster-Scots cultural issues, both within Northern Ireland and throughout the island.
+In conjunction with the Department of Culture, Heritage and the Gaeltacht, the Department funds the Ulster-Scots Agency (tha Boord o Ulstér-Scotch).
+The Ulster-Scots Agency (tha Boord o Ulstér-Scotch) is responsible for promotion of greater awareness and use of Ullans and Ulster-Scots cultural issues, both within Northern Ireland and throughout the island.

 The Department has also taken a lead role in producing guidance for public servants to help them meet their obligations under the European Charter for Regional or Minority Languages in relation to the Ulster-Scots language.